 The importance of tourism is especially high in the Hungarian part of the programme area, where there are several important attractions, such as Lake Balaton and spa resorts (e.g. Hévíz and Zalakaros), the Siklósi microregion, where the Harkány spa and wine tourism generates significant tourism nights together with the historic and cultural city of Pécs, a UNESCO World Heritage Site.
 In the Croatian part (where nationally the great majority of tourism takes place at the Adriatic coast) there is much less tourism activity, mostly concentrated in Osječko-baranjska, Varaždinska, Koprivničko-križevačka and Međimurska County, based on rural tourism, annual events, gastronomy, as well as spa and wellness, mostly for domestic tourists.
-The towns Osijek and Varaždin have significant cultural heritage, but other locations such as Đurđevac, Križevci, Koprivnica, Orahovica, Lepoglava, Ilok and Kalnik have great potential in developing existing touristic offer and building new one, too.
-In spite of the potential, tourism activities along the border itself are not significant, with the exception of the Siklósi microregion.
-There is huge potential to develop sustainable tourism activity within UNESCO Transboundary biosphere reserve Mura-Drava-Danube which extends along Međimurska, Varaždinska, Koprivničko-križevačka, Virovitičko-podravska, Osječko-baranjska and Vukovarskosrijemska Counties in Croatia and along Upper Balaton and Danube-Drava National Park.
+The towns Osijek and Varaždin have significant cultural heritage, but other locations such as Đurđevac, Križevci, Koprivnica, Orahovica, Lepoglava, llok and Kalnik have great potential in developing existing touristic offer and building new one, too.
+Tourism activities along the border itself are not significant, with the exception of the Siklósi microregion.
+There is however potential to develop tourism activity in the border area, for example in the northern counties of Croatia and in the protected areas of the Danube-Drava National Park.